-The first big question that everyone is going to ask is, “How much is parking at Disneyland?”.
+The first big question that everyone is going to ask is, “How much is Disneyland Parking?”.
 Disneyland currently has two designated parking areas.
 Mickey & Friends Parking Structure and Toy Story Parking Area.
-Both locations will be $20 per day to park.
+Disneyland parking costs at both locations will be $25 per day to park per car or motorcycle.

 When Can I Park in Disneyland?

 For those of you who are curious about the parking areas times, both parking areas will open one hour prior to the published Disneyland Park opening hours for that day.
 This also leaves time for those with Magic Morning days to arrive about 30 minutes prior.

 Why Pay the Disneyland Parking Fee?

 Now that we have all of the logistics out of the way, the question: “Is the Disneyland Fee worth it?”.
 I personally budget it into my Disneyland vacation now because after utilizing it, there is nothing easier to help get around at the parks.